Barrackpore railway station

-Barrackpore (Station Code: BP) is a major railway station in the Kolkata Metropolitan Area of North 24 Parganas district in the Indian state of West Bengal.It serves Barrackpore and the surrounding areas..
-It lies on the Sealdah–Ranaghat line and is part of the Kolkata Suburban Railway system and is under the jurisdiction of Eastern Railway.
+Barrackpore (Station Code: BP) is a SG-2 graded major railway station in the Kolkata Metropolitan Area of North 24 Parganas district in the Indian state of West Bengal.
+It serves Barrackpore and its surrounding areas.
+It lies on the Sealdah–Ranaghat line and is under the jurisdiction of Eastern Railway.

 History

 The Sealdah–Kusthia line of the Eastern Bengal Railway was opened to railway traffic in the year 1862.
 Eastern Bengal Railway used to work only on the eastern side of the Hooghly River.
 Barrackpore has been serviced by rail since 1862.